 Trees in Group 3 must be planted at least 50 feet away from an area directly under the primary line.
 Choices in Group 3 are:

-Every effort will be made to relocate rare, specimen trees, like Sabal palms, oaks, etc., that are directly under the primary power line.
+BPUB makes every effort to relocate rare specimen trees, like Sabal palms, oaks, etc., that are directly under the primary power line.

 If a customer chooses not to accept the Trade-a-Tree, they can donate it to the city for use in city parks or on city property.